 It works even if the options are two versions of the same thing—like Let's go! and Tell me more! as a pair of quick replies.
-The point is to give subscribers an easy way to stay engaged, kind of like nods and Mhm, I see-type phrases in human conversations.
+The point is to give users an easy way to stay engaged, kind of like nods and Mhm, I see-type phrases in human conversations.

 Chatbot monologues don't allow for user engagement, and they look unnatural and intimidating when they appear on the screen.
 Save bigger blocks of text for your blog or landing page.
 Instead, text within your bot should:

-- be concise and appear in short, digestible chunks
+- Be concise and appear in short, digestible chunks

-- be engaging and eye-catching (consider using GIFs, images, and emoji)
+- Be engaging and eye-catching (consider using GIFs, images, and emoji)

-- offer plenty of options for user engagement in between chunks to keep things interesting
+- Offer plenty of options for user engagement in between chunks to keep things interesting